Are you ready to take the next step in your learning journey?

 Note: Some of these items can be done concurrently with Phase One while others (hours of client contact and supervision) need to occur after the completion of Phase One.

-- Document 150 hours of client contact utilizing the Embodied Awareness in Action™ model
+- Document 150 hours of client contact utilizing the Embodied Awareness in Action™ model.

-- Attend 1 in-person training with Leif (trainings that are accepted for this requirement will be identified)
+- Attend 1 in-person training with Leif (trainings that are accepted for this requirement will be identified).

-- Successfully complete the “About Business” on-line module
+- Successfully complete the “About Business” on-line module or sign up for business consultation support as needed.

-- Complete all items on the EAL or EAMH Business Checklist
+- Complete all items on the EAL or EAMH Business Checklist.

 - Continued documented horse experience with specific learning requirements developed on an individual basis.